Pacific tree frog: Reproduction, development and behavior

 Metamorphosis usually follows about two to two and a half months later, but experience raising these tadpoles shows that some may delay metamorphosis, changing up to five months after hatching.
 The survival rate of these delayed metamorphs is lower, and the evolutionary utility of this delayed metamorphosis is uncertain.
 It may be related to the prevalence of fire in their natural ecosystem.

 During the final stages of transformation when the tadpoles have four limbs and a tail, they stop feeding for a short time while their mouths widen and their digestive systems adjust from herbivorous to carnivorous.
+Pacific tree frogs mature quickly, and usually mate the season after metamorphosis.
+They can live up to eight years in captivity.

-For the most part, Pacific tree frogs are nocturnal, but they have been spotted during the day.
+Pacific tree frogs are mostly nocturnal, but occasionally they can be seen moving and heard calling during the day.
 These frogs spend a lot of time hiding under rotten logs, rocks, long grasses, and leaf litter, where they are very difficult to see unless they move.
+Predators include snakes, raccoons, herons, egrets, and other small mammals and reptiles.

-When they hunt, their toe pads allow them to climb on vegetation and other surfaces where they are to ambush their prey.
+When they hunt, their toe pads allow them to climb on vegetation and other surfaces where they are able to ambush their prey.
 Much of their diets consists of spiders, beetles, flies, ants, and other insects and arthropods; they can and do eat insects that are almost as large as they are, and will expand their bodies slightly to accommodate these meals.

-Pacific tree frogs mature quickly, and usually mate the season after metamorphosis.
-Predators include snakes, raccoons, herons, egrets, and other small mammals and reptiles.

-When they sense potential food nearby, they commonly twitch a toe to attract it within easy reach of their tongues.
-They can live up to 8 years in captivity.
+When they sense potential food nearby, they commonly twitch a toe to attract it to within easy reach of their tongues.

 They produce several call types.
 These include the males' advertisement call, commonly described as "ribbit" or "crek-ek", as well as an encounter trill call.
 The cre-ek call can be quite loud and can thus be heard from very far away.
 Males also produce a "dry land call", a long cre-ee-ee-eeek, that can be heard anytime in the year except during the coldest and driest periods.
 Pacific tree frogs are the most commonly heard frogs along much of the West Coast of the United States.